mstksg/inCode/copy/entries/hakyll-rewrite.md

 decisions "done right", that we'd all change in Haskell if we could.
 And extensible records being built into the language is quite refreshing; not having to deal with fancy GADT's in Haskell was a nice step back from the craziness that is type-level programming in Haskell.
+Alongside all of that, I was also able to rely and seamlessly use a lot of Haskell idioms that we all know and love, like lenses and traversals and compositions.

-I often felt like writing in Purescript felt like writing in *the language that Haskell should have been*.
+At many moments, I felt like writing in Purescript felt like writing in *the language that Haskell should have been*.

 But one of my favorite aspects about purescript ended up being the sheer beauty and conciseness of the generated javascript.
 Look at how[^pshighlight]: